thitemple/thecodingtemple.dev/_posts/2015-10-14-what-makes-a-senior-developer.md

 I'm not sure if I have all those answers.
 Let's take for instance the knowledge of a framework.
 Does it really matter how deep do you know a web framework like ASP.NET MVC if you're someone who knows a lot of  Ruby on Rails.
 Isn't it more important that you really understand how the life cycle of a web MVC framework works?
 How does the pattern work?
 What the MVC really stands for?
 Can't you replicate these kinds of knowledge and experience to other frameworks?

 Honestly, I think so, I think that, despite the differences between those two technologies, for instance, the experience with one can be replicate when using the other.
-But, and this is an important, but I cannot argue with the fact that someone with experience in a given technology would be producing faster than someone without the same experience.
+But, (and this is an important but) I cannot argue with the fact that someone with experience in a given technology would be producing faster than someone without the same experience.

-Some of those questions are not so easy to answer and for some companies instant results are more important than waiting for someone to catch up with a technology in one or maybe two months and just then been fully productive.
+Some of those questions are not so easy to answer and for some companies, instant results are more important than waiting for someone to catch up with a technology in one or maybe two months and just then be fully productive.

-So thinking about that I decided to elaborate a few questions I'd like to have a candidate answered.
-Some of those questions don't a straight answer, rather if those questions are interesting to you, you have to align the answers with what your team thinks is right.
+So thinking about that, I decided to elaborate a few questions I'd like to ask a candidate.
+Some of those questions don't have a straight answer, rather, if those questions are interesting to you, you have to align the answers with what your team thinks is right.

 ## What makes a good code?
 What I want to know is, what the candidate thinks is a good code?
 Is it having separation of concerns?
 Is it having code generation?
 Is it having the simplest possible code?
 Is it having comments?
-Let the candidate speak freely, a more experienced developer will most certainly knows what she thinks is a better code.
+Let the candidate speak freely, a more experienced developer will most certainly knows what she thinks is a good code.

 ## Given this code, what would you do to make it better?
 Prepare a sample code that your team does not consider a good code and let the candidate point out what she would do differently to make the code better.
-That's always a good way to see the experience with the code, inexperienced developers tend to pinpoint the more simple and evident errors.
+That's always a good way to assess the experience of an interviewee, inexperienced developers tend to pinpoint the more simple and evident errors.
 If you're using an object-oriented language is also a good way to test the knowledge of good design patterns.

 ## Can the candidate recognize code smells?
 That's a consequence of the previews questions, does the candidate "smells" bad code?
 Like bad naming, code repetition, bad patterns, etc.